dlilab/lab_Logistics/Code_of_conduct.md

 ## Meetings

+*I expect you will drive the agenda of our one-on-one meetings, providing a list of things we need to discuss — this is part of your taking charge of your education and development*.
 I will try my best to meet with everyone in the lab weekly if needed.
 You should come prepared to present and discuss your recent research and next steps.
 I expect everyone in the lab to create a weekly planning Google Doc and share it with me.
 Within this document, each of us should list what we have done this week and what we plan to do (_dodable actions_) next week.
 This file will also serve as an agenda for our one-to-one weekly meetings.

 ## Annual Evaluations